rennynjuguna/phase-1-project/README.md

 # Book Finder App
-Book Finder is a simple application that allows users to search for books by title, author, or ISBN.
+Book Finder is a simple application that allows users to search for books by its title.
 The app retrieves book information from a third-party API and displays the results in a user-friendly interface.

 # Features
 Search for books by book name